How did the Victorians have fun?

 These photographs and posters from Victorian Britain can help us understand how leisure time was spent.

-- Write a list of all the activites you do for fun in your spare time.
+- Write a list of all the activities you take part in for fun in your spare time.

 - Now write a list of the things you think you might have done if you had lived in the Victorian era.